bjss-data-academy/data-engineering-fundamentals/medallion-architecture.md

 The final task of gold stage is to store data in the structure that best suits the queries we want to run (and reasonably expect might run in future).

-Part of this decision ivolves the access technology:
+Part of this decision involves the access technology:

 - Raw SQL queries?
 - A tool like Crystal Reports?
 - Low-code app like Microsoft Power Platform?
 - Custom mobile app powered by REST API?

-Whatever final structure we choose, the gold stage is repsonsible for organising the transformeed data.
+Whatever final structure we choose, the gold stage is repsonsible for organising the transformed data into a suitable format.

 In the next section, we look at one powerful output structure called the _star schema_.